brikrey67/js-ajax/readme.md

 });
 ```

-Every AJAX request needs a URL (where we're making our request), the type (or method) of our request and the dataType that we want back (JSON or XML). jQuery's `.ajax()` method uses Promises to handle the asynchronicity of making AJAX requests.
+Every AJAX request needs a URL (where we're making our request), the type (or method) of our request and the dataType that we want back (JSON or XML). jQuery's `.ajax()` method uses Promises to handle the fact that making AJAX requests is asynchronous.

 ### Aside: Promises & Asynchronous JS
 An AJAX request is asynchronous: we'll make our request to the server and some time later will get our response.
 In the meantime, the rest of our code will keep running.
 We need some way to handle it when it's finished.
-We've previously handled asynchronicity like this using callbacks. jQuery's `.ajax()` method uses Promises.
+We've previously handled asynchronous actions by using callbacks. jQuery's `.ajax()` method uses Promises.

 You'll notice there are 3 functions chained onto the AJAX call.
 These are our **promise methods**.
 Promises are callbacks that may or may not happen.
 A promise represents the future result of an asynchronous operation.
 It's how we handle the return value of our `$.ajax` request.